The Hunting Party Tour

-The Hunting Party Tour was the eleventh concert tour by American rock band Linkin Park.
+The Hunting Party Tour was the eleventh concert tour by the American rock band Linkin Park.
 It was launched in support of Linkin Park's sixth studio album, The Hunting Party (2014).
 The tour was partially announced in May 2014 through a teaser released after the release of trailer of a co-headlined tour Carnivores Tour by Linkin Park and Thirty Seconds to Mars.
 Later, the tour was officially announced on November 23 with a whole trailer in promotion.
 Its first leg under the name European Tour began on May 30, 2014, in Lisboa, Portugal, and ended on June 14 in Castle Donington, England, where they played Hybrid Theory in its entirety.
 The tour also featured special guests Of Mice & Men and Rise Against.
 On January 15, 2015, the band begun the world tour for The Hunting Party with the first leg under North American Tour.
 During a show at Indianapolis, Chester Bennington injured his leg, which led to the cancellation of the tour North American Tour.
 The band continued the world tour on May 9, performing at the first edition of Rock In Rio in America.
 It was Linkin Park's last full album tour to feature Chester Bennington as vocalist before his death in 2017.